woocommerce/woocommerce-ios/docs/HARDWARE.md

 * ReceiptContent.
 The data that will be used to generate a receipt.
 * ReceiptLineItem.
 Each of the line items in a receipt
 * CardPresentReceiptParameters.
 Encapsulates the information necessary to print a receipt for a card present payment.
 * CardPresentTransactionDetails.
-Metadata provided by the payment processor
+Metadata provided by the payment processor.
-*

 ## Integration with Stripe Terminal
 The initial release of Hardware provides an integration with the [Stripe Terminal SDK](https://github.com/stripe/stripe-terminal-ios).
 That integration is encapsulated in `StripeCardReaderService`, and implementation of `CardReaderService` that is internal (in terms of Swift's access modifiers) to Hardware.